2025 in Brave Combat Federation: Brave CF 99

 Brave CF 99 was a mixed martial arts event held by Brave Combat Federation on October 18, 2025, in Vilnius, Lithuania.

 Background

 Twinsbet Arena hosted the promotion's debut in Lithuania, which was the 38th country to hold a Brave CF event.
+This event is also held in association with UTMA regional organization.

 A Brave CF Heavyweight Championship bout between current champion Pavel Dailidko and Grégory Robinet headlined the event.